renatoathaydes/dartle-website/source/processed/dartle-overview.md

 There are a few ways to run a Dartle build.

-Let's start by using Dart to run it directly, given that a Dartle script is also a _normal_ Dart script.
+Let's start by using `dart` to run it directly, given that a Dartle script is also a _normal_ Dart script.

 We need to tell Dartle which task to run because there's no default task defined yet, so to run the `hello` task we run `dart dartle.dart hello`: